shipwright-io/website/content/en/docs/api/buildstrategies.md

 ## Overview

-There are two types of strategies, the `ClusterBuildStrategy` (`clusterbuildstrategies.shipwright.io/v1alpha1`) and the `BuildStrategy` (`buildstrategies.shipwright.io/v1alpha1`).
+There are two types of strategy API: the `ClusterBuildStrategy` (`clusterbuildstrategies.shipwright.io/v1alpha1`) and the `BuildStrategy` (`buildstrategies.shipwright.io/v1alpha1`).
 Both strategies define a shared group of steps, needed to fullfil the application build.

-A `ClusterBuildStrategy` is available cluster-wide, while a `BuildStrategy` is available within a namespace.
+    A `ClusterBuildStrategy` is available cluster-wide, while a `BuildStrategy` is available within a [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

 ## Available ClusterBuildStrategies

-Well-known strategies can be boostrapped from [here](../samples/buildstrategy).
+Well-known strategies can be boostrapped from [GitHub](https://github.com/shipwright-io/build/tree/master/samples/buildstrategy).
 The current supported Cluster BuildStrategy are:

 - [buildah](../samples/buildstrategy/buildah/buildstrategy_buildah_cr.yaml)
 - [buildpacks-v3-heroku](../samples/buildstrategy/buildpacks-v3/buildstrategy_buildpacks-v3-heroku_cr.yaml)